This Day In Music: August 20

 August 20, 1943 ~ Oliver Haydn Whigham III, commonly known as jazz trombonist Jiggs Whigham, born in Cleveland, Ohio, USA ~ Leader and sideman.
 Worked with Stan Kenton, the Berlin Jazz Orchestra, Carl Fontana, Peter Herbolzheimer, Paul Kuhn, Bud Shank, the Globe Unity Orchestra, Art Farmer, Bert Kaempfert, Joe Pass, Allen Farnham, Frank Rosolino, Johnny Richards, Kurt Edelhagen, Harry Allen, and others

-August 20, 1942 ~ Singer, songwriter Isaac Hayes, full name Isaac Lee Hayes Jr, born in Covington, Tennessee, USA ~ Southern soul icon, session musician, songwriter, producer at famed Stax/Volt label oft in collaboration with David Porter, writing songs for Sam & Dave and Carla Thomas.
+August 20, 1942 ~ Singer, songwriter Isaac Hayes, full name Isaac Lee Hayes Jr, born in Covington, Tennessee, USA ~ Southern soul icon, session musician, songwriter, producer at famed Stax/Volt label oft in collaboration with David Porter, writing songs for Sam & Dave, and Carla Thomas.
 Influenced by Percy Mayfield, Big Joe Turner, James Brown, Jerry Butler, Sam Cooke, Fats Domino, Marvin Gaye, the Chamber Brothers and Sly & the Family Stone.
-Worked with Otis Redding, Wilson Pickett, Donald Byrd, Linda Clifford, Albert King, William Bell, Dionne Warwick, Rufus Thomas, Eddie Floyd, and others.
-As a solo artist best known for pivotal late 1960s, early 1970s albums such as Hot Buttered Soul, Black Moses and the score of blaxploitation film Shaft.
+Worked with Otis Redding, Wilson Pickett, Donald Byrd, Linda Clifford, Albert King, William Bell, Dionne Warwick, Rufus Thomas, and Eddie Floyd.
+As a solo artist best known for pivotal late-1960s, early-1970s albums such as Hot Buttered Soul, Black Moses and the score of blaxploitation film Shaft.
 Received an Oscar for Best Original Song for the track Theme From Shaft.
 Would later embrace disco on albums such as Chocolate Chip and Disco Connection.
 Would resurge in the 1990s lending his voice to South Park's Chef ~ Hayes passed away in 2008

 August 20, 1941 ~ Free jazz, avant-garde drummer Milford Graves born in New York, New York, USA ~ Widely considered a pioneer of free jazz, counted among the flashiest of drummers and considered pivotal to jazz drumming in the 1960s, noted for including Asian and African rhythms into his playing.
 As a leader especially acclaimed for his Stories album, released in 2000.
 Regularly collaborated with Paul Bley, Albert Ayler, and the New York Art Quartet.
 An in-demand sideman active until his death at age 79, Graves has also appeared on albums by Giuseppi Logan (The Giuseppe Logan Quartet), Montego Joe, Miriam Makeba (Makeba Sings), Sonny Sharrock, Andrew Cyrille, Kenny Clarke, Anthony Braxton (Beyond Quantum), and Wadada Leo Smith ~ Graves passed away in 2021